If your model is underperforming, the problem is often not the algorithm. It is the data behind it.

 These image datasets also support AI in sports automation and industrial automation, enabling real-time event recognition and equipment monitoring.

-In healthcare, machine learning is being used for diagnostics, treatment recommendations, and medical image classification.
+Machine learning in healthcare is being used for diagnostics, treatment recommendations, and medical image classification.
 The datasets used are often highly sensitive and complex.

 Due to the nature of healthcare, these datasets must handle missing values, protect patient privacy, and account for demographic biases.